CosmicCatnap/openresource/README.md

 ### License

-This project is licensed under the MIT License.
+This project is under the MIT License.